NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 Imagine that nature is emergent from pairs of Planck scale fundamental particles, the electrino and the positrino, which are equal yet oppositely charged.
 These are the only carriers of energy, in electromagnetic and kinetic form.
 Now add in an infinite 3D Euclidean space (non curvy) and Maxwell’s equations. 𝗡𝗣𝗤𝗚 explores this recipe for nature and how it emerges as a narrative that is compatible with GR and QM, yet far superior in ability to explain the universe and resolve open problems.
 For 𝗡𝗣𝗤𝗚 basics see: Idealized Neoclassical Model and the NPQG Glossary.

-Let’s talk about redshift and its causes from the perspective of the Neoclassical Physics and Quantum Gravity (𝗡𝗣𝗤𝗚) model. 𝗡𝗣𝗤𝗚 leads to an in-depth and insightful understanding of redshift, or more generally photon energy transactions.
+Let’s talk about redshift and its causes from the perspective of the Neoclassical Physics and Quantum Gravity (𝗡𝗣𝗤𝗚) model. 𝗡𝗣𝗤𝗚 leads to an in-depth and insightful understanding of redshift, or more generally photon energy transactions within spacetime gas.

 Photons are really good at exchanging energy.
-A photon traveling through superfluid may transfer energy if it encounters particle(s) of standard matter, including other photons.
-Let’s focus on the photon that traverses the superfluid without colliding with anything but low energy particles in the superfluid.
-The superfluid is very weakly interacting, with drag at such a small scale that it may be considered negligible for many processes.
+A photon traveling through spacetime gas may transfer energy if it encounters particle(s) of standard matter, including other photons.
+Let’s focus on the photon that traverses the spacetime gas without coming in proximity with anything but low energy particles of spacetime gas.
+Spacetime gas is extremely weakly interacting, with drag at such a small scale that it may be considered negligible for many processes.
 But for a photon traveling long distances, extremely small drag will eventually become a noticeable loss of energy.

 Consider a photon lifecycle.
-Perhaps reaction energy is transferred to a nearby low energy photon in superfluid and zing – off it goes at local speed of light.
-That photon may experience many energy transactions, both decreases and increases, as permitted by the harmonic trading behavior of its wave function.
+Perhaps reaction energy is transferred to a nearby low energy photon in spacetime gas and zing – off it goes at local speed of light.
+That photon may experience many energy transactions, both decreases and possibly increases, as permitted by the harmonic trading behavior of its wave function.
 At some point that photon may yield enough energy to transform back into the superfluid.

-A photon that is created deep in the gravity well of a dense matter-energy object will experience GRAVITATIONAL energy loss (redshift) simply to escape the object.
-Then, it will experience SUPERFLUID DRAG energy change as it travels through superfluid as a function of superfluid flow, direction, and distance.
-The photon may also experience DOPPLER energy shift if the emitter and receiver distance was changing.
+A photon that is created deep in the gravity well of a dense matter-energy object will experience GRAVITATIONAL energy loss (redshift) simply to traverse the steep spacetime temperature gradient and escape the object.
+Then, it will experience SPACETIME GAS DRAG as it travels as a function of spacetime gas energy, flow, direction, and distance.
+The photon may also experience DOPPLER energy shift if the emitter or receiver are moving towards or away from the photon.
 A new consideration in NPQG is INFLATIONARY redshift from galaxy local inflation.
 Let’s discuss these forms of redshift.

-A photon emitted nearby a dense matter-energy object will travel at local speed of light, as determined by the temperature of superfluid.
-Superfluid temperature is determined by gravitational energy waves emitted by the particles in the object since mass corresponds to the energy exchanged with nearby particles of superfluid.
-Those energy waves contribute a local root mean square energy to the photon.
-The photon’s total energy is the pre-emission photon energy, plus the energy from the reaction that was transmitted to the photon, plus the gravitational energy.
-As the photon travels away from the object and towards free space, the gravitational energy contribution lessens, and therefore the photon has less total energy and it experiences redshift.
-Note that as the temperature of superfluid falls on this journey out of the objects gravitational field, local speed of light increases slightly due to the changes in permittivity and permeability.
+A photon emitted nearby a dense matter-energy object will travel at local speed of light, as determined by the temperature of spacetime gas.
+Spacetime gas temperature is determined by gravitational energy waves emitted by the particles in the dense matter object since mass corresponds to the energy exchanged with nearby particles of spacetime gas.
+Spacetime energy (temperature) factors into the photon energy emerging from the reaction, considering that many photons are formed from the decay of a spacetime gas particle.
+The photon’s total energy is the pre-emission photon energy, plus the energy from the reaction that was transmitted to the photon, plus a component from the energy of the spacetime gas particle that decayed into the photon (usually two).
+As the photon travels away from the dense object and towards free space, it must face a steep gradient in spacetime temperature, and the photon, which has a very small mass, trades kinetic energy for potential energy, experiencing redshift.
+It is also worth noting that as the temperature of superfluid falls on this journey out of the objects gravitational field, local speed of light increases due to the changes in permittivity and permeability.

-Modern physics does not account for superfluid drag redshift.
-Let’s imagine that based on the energy of the photon and the temperature of the superfluid, there is a probability that the photon will transfer extremely low energy harmonics to the superfluid as it passes.
-Note that this conjecture allows for the possibility that drag on photons is not simply linear with distance, but can be non-linear based on the energy of photon and superfluid.
-If so, this could be another consideration when determining if there is a net expansion outflow of superfluid.
+Modern physics does not account for spacetime gas drag redshift.
+Let’s imagine that based on the energy of the photon and the temperature of the superfluid, there is a probability that the photon will occasionally transfer extremely low energy harmonics to spacetime gas as it passes through.
+Note that this conjecture allows for the possibility that drag on photons is not simply linear with distance, but can be non-linear based on the energy of photon and spacetime gas.

 N.B.
 It is significant new physics to discover that photons can heat the superfluid, no matter how small the quanta of energy transferred.

-The cosmological microwave background, i.e., the superfluid, contains some of the oldest and most traveled photons we can detect, and scientists have determined a redshift factor of approximately z=1090.
+The cosmological microwave background, i.e., low temperature spacetime gas, contains some of the oldest and most traveled photons we can detect, and scientists have determined a redshift factor of approximately z=1090.
 What are the implications?
 The formula astrophysicists use is age(then) = age(now)/(1+z).
 Is that formula correct in NPQG?
-How shall we determine the redshift factor, z, based on the number of superfluid particles passed, superfluid temperature, photon energy, and superfluid flow?
+How shall we determine the redshift factor, z, based on the travel distance through spacetime gas particles, spacetime temperature, photon energy, and spacetime gas flow?

 Let’s consider only linear motion in one dimension.
 The photon emitter has velocity Ve relative to superfluid, the photon receiver has velocity Vr relative to superfluid.
 We are considering redshift, so the distance between emitter and receiver is increasing.
-No matter what, we can be assured that the photon will travel at the local speed of light based on photon energy.
+No matter what, we can be assured that the photon will travel at the local speed of light based on spacetime gas temperature.
 Let’s assume the distance traveled is small enough that we do not need to consider redshift from superfluid drag.
 How does redshift occur in this case?
 Each photon must be redshifted either at the emitter or at the receiver.
 Redshift means less energy.
 If the emitter is stationary, no energy is required to change the initial momentum of the photon.
 If the emitter is moving away, partial energy must go towards reversing momentum of the photon which therefore leaves less energy for the photon itself and it is redshifted.
 Likewise compared to a stationary receiver, a receiver moving away must use some of the energy to equalize momentum which leaves less energy for the photon and it appears to be redshifted.
-This is a fascinating new way to think about this.
+This is a fascinating new way to think about this that is enabled by the realization that photons have mass, even though miniscule.

-Redshift from inflation is not often discussed by science since most consider the Big Bang and one time inflationary redshift to be accepted science.
-However, 𝗡𝗣𝗤𝗚 predicts that there was no Big Bang and instead that inflation is a routine occurrence around Planck plasma jets and bangs.
+Redshift from inflation is not often discussed by science since most consider the one time inflationary Big Bang redshift to be accepted science.
+However, 𝗡𝗣𝗤𝗚 predicts that there was no Big Bang and instead that inflation is a routine occurrence around Planck plasma jets and bangs emitted from the supermassive black holes typically found in the center of galaxies..
 Inflationary redshift is related to gravitational redshift.
 The mathematics should be similar, although the turbulent reactions around Planck plasma likely are different than other typical celestial light sources.
 This is an area for ongoing research.

-Expansion, if it is occurring, is a more subtle effect and would be difficult to map throughout the universe.
-Superfluid may be flowing in some regions and this would have an effect on photons.
-The superfluid in some regions may be flowing in a direction that is to some degree opposite the photon trajectory.
-Alternately, the superfluid may be flowing in a direction that is to some degree aligned with the photon trajectory.
-The end result is that a photon may pass by more or less superfluid particles than it would if superfluid were not flowing.
+Expansion, if it exists, is a misnomer and needs to be reframed as the flow of spacetime gas throughout the universe.
+Spacetime gas may be flowing in some regions and this would have an effect on photons.
+The spacetime gas in some regions may be flowing in a direction that is to some degree opposite the photon trajectory.
+Alternately, the spacetime gas may be flowing in a direction that is to some degree aligned with the photon trajectory.
+The end result is that a photon may pass by more or less spacetime gas particles than it would if spacetime gas were not flowing.

-Is it possible that the superfluid can contact in some regions?
+Is it possible that the spacetime gas can contract in some regions?
 What would this mean?
-It means that there would be a sink where superfluid is consumed.
+It means that there would be a dense matter-energy sink where spacetime gas is consumed.
 The logical place to look for this is around black holes and in particular around supermassive black holes.
-Superfluid is such low mass, almost non-existent, that it may not experience much gravitational force, even from a black hole.
+Spacetime gas particles have a very low mass and may not experience much gravitational force, even from a black hole.
+On the other hand, for all we know black holes may gulp down spacetime gas.
 Let’s put this thought on hold for now, but keep it as an idea to contemplate.

 A given photon may experience multiple types and degrees of redshift.
 Redshift is simply a loss of energy.
 A photon may experience many energy transfers in its lifetime.